-- 1. Website design, testing, and execution (includes Internet and Intranet sites). - 2.
-User and security testing and feedback integration. - 3.
-Maintenance agreement and future recommendations. - 4.
+- 1. Internet website design, testing, and execution. - 2.
+User and security testing and feedback integration.

+- 3. Maintenance agreement and future recommendations. - 4.
 Project management role to be completed by the vendor. - 5.
 Photo library of new images to choose from for website layout and design. - 6.
 Responsive design to render on any handheld or tablet device. - 7.
-Development, testing and implementation of the DOC Intranet website. - 8.
-Landing page for correctional industries business/online ordering. - 9.
-Payment option for outstanding bills. - 10.
-Offender locator which needs to interface with Syscon offender management system.
+Ensure all links into the Internet have similar look and feel.
+For example, Legal Self Help site, etc.